KEYNOTE SPEAKER BIOGRAPHIES & ABSTRACTS

 DR. JENNY BERGERON

-Biography: Dr. Jenny Bergeron is the Director of Educational Research & Evaluation at Harvard's Derek Bok Centre for Teaching and Learning, where she oversees evaluation and research of Harvard's leading educational initiatives.
+Biography: Dr. Jenny Bergeron is the Director of Educational Research & Evaluation at Harvard’s Harvard College Institutional Research, where she oversees evaluation and research of Harvard’s leading educational initiatives.
 Dr. Bergeron is a specialist in assessment and evaluation with over 10 years of experience working in Higher Education.
 She is also a trained psychometrician with a research focus in educational psychology.
 Dr. Jenny Bergeron helps Harvard faculty redefine how they teach and discover what and how students learn from the use of new technologies and instructional approaches being developed at the Bok Center and by faculty on the Harvard campus.
 Her efforts have helped the University in transforming its undergraduate general education curriculum, the redesign of new educational spaces and the development of innovative pedagogical approaches that meet the diversity in learning needs of Harvard undergraduates.
 Before coming to Harvard, she served as a leader in assessment and evaluation at Stanford University.